 Photo credit for all three animals: HowAboutOrange.blogspot.com

-Create Your own World of Origami Animals with these free Tutorials, Printables & Downolads
+Create Your Own Worlds or HABITATS for your Origami Animals with these free Printables /Downloads

-- The Woods Habitat, background for wall art, by JessicaJones from JessicaJonesDesign.com: Download
+- FOREST HABITAT, paper craft background for wall art, by JessicaJones from JessicaJonesDesign.com: Download

-- The Sea Habitat, background for wall art, also by Jessica: Download.
+- SEA HABITAT, paper craft background for wall art, also by Jessica: Download.